nobbs/nobbs/content/posts/kubectl-mapr-ticket/index.md

 ## What is a Kubectl Plugin?

-[Kubectl](https://kubernetes.io/docs/reference/kubectl/) is the official command-line tool to interact with the control plane of a Kubernetes cluster.
+[Kubectl](https://kubernetes.io/docs/reference/kubectl/) is the official command-line interface (CLI) tool to interact with the control plane of a Kubernetes cluster.
 It is a very powerful tool and probably the most important tool in the Kubernetes ecosystem for developers and operators alike.

 Kubectl provides an [official plugin mechanism](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) that allows developers to extend the functionality of it.
 Plugins can be written in any language as they are just executables starting with `kubectl-` that have to be placed somewhere in the `PATH` of the user.
 Kubectl will automatically find and execute these plugins when the user runs `kubectl <plugin-name>` passing all the arguments and flags to the plugin.